 At some point in the review process, the change to the codebase will be complete.
 However, the pull request may have a collection of review-related commits that are not meaningful to preserve in the history.
 The reviewer should give the LGTM and then request that the author of the pull request rebase, squash, split, etc, the commits, so that the history is most useful:

 - Favor commits that do just one thing.
 The commit is the smallest unit of easy rollback; it is easy to roll back many commits, or a whole pull request, but harder to roll back part of a commit.

-- Commit messages should tag JIRAs and be otherwise descriptive.
+- Commit messages should be descriptive and should reference the issue number that they address.
 It should later not be necessary to find a merge or first PR commit to find out what caused a change.